Writing systems of the world

 Alphabet?
 Perhaps not

-If your mother tongue is a European language, you may have ever thought about the vast differences between the world’s writing systems, even if you’re used to seeing different types of scripts, such as those in the Greek or Cyrillic alphabets.
+If your mother tongue is a European language, you may have never thought about the vast differences between the world’s writing systems, even if you’re used to seeing different types of scripts, such as those in the Greek or Cyrillic alphabets.

 The term ‘alphabet‘ isn’t, as many of us are taught to think, the word for any particular set of letters in a language.
 In fact, it refers to specific types of writing systems.
 These systems use characteristic marks – or letters – to signify all the phonemes (basic component sounds) of a given word.
 Take the word ‘cat’, for example.
 Its phonemes – [k] [a] [t] – are represented by letters: c & a & t.
 Every sound within the word is represented by a letter, and the letters together constitute a language’s alphabet.

 Hebrew, by contrast, is a consonant alphabet – or an abjad – which means that only consonants are represented by letters in its script.
 ‘Cat’, therefore, becomes: CT.
 Vowels may then be noted using diacritics (small marks around a letter) which help the reader to differentiate between, to take an English example, ‘cat’ and ‘cut’.

 These consonant structures are referred to as ‘roots’, and the addition of vowels to create new forms from the root allows the creation of nouns and adjectives related to the meaning of the root form.
 Arabic is another language with an abjad alphabet – its room k-t-b (كتب) is used when writing about marking, inscribing or writing.
 From this root come the following forms: katîb (writer); kutub (books); kutubî (bookdealer).